tdhopper/blog/content/hello-world.md

 Author: josh
 Summary: In which we experiment with Pelican.

-2014 resolutions (shamelessly copied from [Brendan Leonard](http://semi-rad.com)):
+My 2014 resolutions are completely and shamelessly copied from [Brendan Leonard](http://semi-rad.com/2013/12/do-things-and-make-things-next-year):

-- Do stuff.
+- Do things.

-- Make stuff.
+- Make things.

-This is step 1 of Make stuff.
+This is step 1 of Make Things.
+More to come.